HK-Tan/maxtanhk/_pages/about.md

   -  Analysis and Numerical Methods for PDEs and Systems of Hyperbolic Conservation Laws,
   -  Applications of Systems of Hyperbolic Conservation Laws and Hyperbolic Balance Laws to Fluid Dynamics and Traffic Flow Networks,
   -  Finite-time Singularities arising from PDEs,
-  -  Mathematical General Relativity.
+  -  Mathematical General Relativity (on the Weak Cosmic Censorship Conjecture).

 📊 Statistics and Machine Learning:
   -  Approximation Theory in Machine Learning,
-  -  Physics-Informed Machine Learning,
-  -  Learning Hidden Systems of Hyperbolic Conservation Laws.
+  -  Physics-Informed Machine Learning and Learning Hidden Systems of Conservation Laws.

 ## **CV:**